UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

 Thomas is the UK National Tier 2 High Performance Computing Hub in Materials and Molecular Modelling.

-!!! important "Thomas end of life"
+!!! important "Thomas final retirement"
+    The Thomas cluster is being retired.
+Thomas' filesystem is getting too old and beginning to fail, so we now need to retire Thomas.
+Notable dates are:

+    - **Monday 20 March 2023**: The queue is being drained.
+Existing jobs will complete and new jobs will not start.
+    - **Monday 22 May 2023**: Access to the login nodes will be removed and data will no longer be recoverable.

+### Original Thomas retirement dates:

 The Thomas cluster is being retired.
 Notable dates are:

 - **Monday 1 March 2021**: Job submission will be switched off this morning.
 Jobs already in the queue may still run.
 Access to the login nodes will remain for one month so you can retrieve data.
 - **Friday 5 March 2021**: Queues will be drained.
 Any jobs left will never run.
 - **Thursday 1 April 2021**: Access to the login nodes will be removed and all data will be deleted.

 Thomas has now been retired as an MMM Hub machine.
 A portion of Thomas is running for UCL users only until the end of 2021.

 7 June 2021: Thomas is now inside the UCL firewall, use VPN, or SSH via ssh-gateway.ucl.ac.uk to access.

 ## Thomas technical specs